 InMotion also provides uptime monitoring.
-They however focus on the customer support side of downtime.
+They, however, focus on the customer support side of downtime.
 They had some downtime in May 2017 due to a bad routing device that interfaced with their bandwidth provider.
 From email alerts to updates to customer support response, they were open and upfront and helpful.
-Like SiteGround, their risk remains identifying unknown risks as their technology and size grows.
+Like SiteGround, their risk remains to be identifying unknown risks as their technology and size grow.

-All that to say – I give InMotion and SiteGround extra points on uptime – not because they haven’t had downtime, but because I see them having less overall risk for massive downtime.
+All that to say – I give InMotion and SiteGround extra points on uptime – not because they haven’t had downtime, but because I see them having a less overall risk of massive downtime.

 Usability & Onboarding

 Any good product can turn bad quickly if you can’t figure out how to actually use it.
 And this point is especially true with web hosts.

 InMotion, SiteGroun, and Bluehost have fairly straightforward onboarding and good usability.
 They all use cPanel.
 They all maintain similar account portals and they both send out similar onboarding emails.

 And they both make it straightforward to install common web apps like WordPress.
 Here’s what their respective “backend” setups look like –